Sean Ovens

 About me

 I am a postdoctoral fellow at the University of Waterloo.
 My research focus is the theory of distributed computing.
 I am particularly interested in proving lower bounds on the time and space complexities of distributed algorithms.
-I also enjoy studying concurrent data structures, randomized algorithms, and recoverable algorithms.
+I also enjoy studying concurrent data structures, randomized algorithms, and performance profilers and visualizations for multithreaded applications.

 Download my CV .